Decentralized Simultaneous Information and Energy Transmission in K-User Multiple Access Channels: Proof of Theorem

-Without loss of generality, consider transmitter $1$ and assume that in the action profile $(s_1^*,s_2^*)$, the information rate $R_1^*$ satisfies \eqref{eq:cond1}.
-From Lemmas~\ref{lemCR} and \ref{lemIIDG}, a necessary condition for the action $s_1^*$ to be an $\eta$-NE action is to have i.i.d.
-Gaussian channel inputs with maximum power $P_{1,\max}$ in which the energy-carrying component exclusively carries common randomness known to the receiver.
+From Lemmas~\ref{lemCR} and \ref{lemIIDG}, a necessary condition for the action $s_1^*$ to be an $\eta$-NE action is to have i.i.d.~Gaussian channel inputs with maximum power $P_{1,\max}$ in which the energy-carrying component exclusively carries common randomness known to the receiver.
 This condition implies that any information rate $R_1$ satisfying

-can be achieved with arbitrarily small probability of error.
+can be achieved with an arbitrarily small probability of error.